brevzin/brevzin.github.io/_posts/2023-01-02-rust-cpp-format.md

 ## Chrono

 On the other hand, the custom specifier support allows for a lot more functionality to be handled by the formatting library itself.
-Let's say I want to print today's date.
+Let's say I want to print today's date in UTC.
 I can do that:

 ```cpp
 std::println("Today is {:%Y-%m-%d}", std::chrono::system_clock::now());